 You Have to Exercise Your Brain

 Research has consistently shown that aging is associated with lower levels of performance on a variety of cognitive measures.
-Not to fear, keeping a keen mind isn’t as hard as you might think.
+Not to fear, keeping a keen mind isn't as hard as you might think.
 In fact, to exercise your brain, all you have to do is exercise your body!
-A study published in Neuroscience Research found that adults who jogged for 30 minutes 2-3 times a week for 12 weeks improved their memory and ability to juggle tasks by 30 percent.
-Just as important: It’s important to keep it up, as inactivity stops this process.
-When the same participants ceased activity, they lost 10 percent of the gain after six weeks.
+A study published in Neurobiology of Learning and Memory found that running helps protect the hippocampus, the part of the brain responsible for learning and memory, from stress-related cognitive impairment.

 Know Your Way Around The Weight Room